WE ALL NEED A PLACE TO CALL HOME

 A Place To Call Home is nestled comfortably in the top 20 bestseller listings and Carole is currently hard at work on her Christmas 2015 novel.

 The next release will be Carole’s Christmas 2014 book.
-The Christmas Party (which is Carole’s 25th book!) will be available in hardback in August.
+The Christmas Party (Carole’s 25th book!) will be available in hardback in August.

 To buy A Place To Call Home, or to find out more about upcoming releases, visit Carole’s website.